HDMRlvuAndyO545a-zlp/Book-Stuff/README.md

 ## The Writing
 ![A Bunch of Words in a Mess](https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcQ_fwFweK0zmdPlsL2nCiLNEphFvDydiYrNGORwQAafB1mM0rmb&s)

-Once again, if you have not read the book I suggest you read *[thw pdf](https://www.planetebook.com/free-ebooks/1984.pdf)* before I start looking too far into this.
+Once again, if you have not read the book I suggest you read *[the pdf](https://www.planetebook.com/free-ebooks/1984.pdf)* before I start looking too far into this.